hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 * **parameter** – a measured science quantity or a related ancillary quantity at one instant in time; may be scalar or a multi-dimensional array as a function; must have units and must have a fill value that indicates no measurement was available or absent information
 * **record** – all the parameters and an associated time value
-* **dataset** –  a collection of records with the same parameters; a HAPI service presents a dataset as a seamless collection of time-ordered records such that it or a subset of it can be retrieved without knowledge of the actual storage details
+* **dataset** –  a collection of records with the same parameters; a HAPI service presents a dataset as a seamless collection of time- records such that it or a subset of it can be retrieved without knowledge of the actual storage details
 * **catalog** - a collection of datasets
 * **request parameter** – keywords that appear after the `?` in a URL